codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-custom-apps.md

 ---
 title: "Set up Shopify using custom apps"
-description: "Learn how to use the custom apps method to set up the integration"
+description: "Learn how to set up the Shopify integration using the custom apps approach to merchant data connection"
 createdAt: "2021-01-14T16:41:39.945Z"
 updatedAt: "2023-01-06T16:44:14.501Z"
 ---

-This article explains how to set up the Shopify integration using the _custom apps_ connection method.
+This article explains how to set up the Shopify integration using the _custom apps_ approach for enabling your merchants to connect and share their commerce data.

 Before you start, make sure you understand the merchant connection flow when using custom apps.

 ## Merchant connection flow using a custom app

-When the integration is enabled with the _custom apps_ connection method, merchants are directed to a Shopify store connection UI during the Codat Link flow.
+When the integration is enabled with the _custom apps_ approach, merchants are directed to a Shopify store connection UI during the Codat Link flow.

 _Shopify store connection UI_